CityofPittsburgh/avsc-generator/README.md

 3) Here it is just one resource which has a defined timestamp, and that timestamp can be found in the `CREATED_ON` field.

-The python watchdog script finds these `time_field`s and the associated resource IDs, performs a SQL query to find the earliest and latest timestamps in the corresponding column, and updates the `temporal_coverage` field of the metadata to reflect these results.
+The Python watchdog script finds these `time_field`s and the associated resource IDs, performs a SQL query to find the earliest and latest timestamps in the corresponding column, and updates the `temporal_coverage` field of the metadata to reflect these results.
 In this way, the `temporal_coverage` field can actually represent the contents of the tables within the dataset (rather than the